 “The lights show up much better,” Linda says.

 Pride of Dakota was created in 1985 to create a state brand that would designate products made in North Dakota.
 Today, member companies - ranging from large companies with more than 100 employees to “mom-and-pop” operations - participate in the program.

 Since their first foray into Pride of Dakota’s holiday showcases, the Spragues have attended nearly every showcase.
 With the Christmas season nearing, Robert and Linda spend more time in their shop, bending and lighting creative ornaments.

 The life-size ornaments include a base, which can be weighed down with a sandbag or cement block.
 They withstand North Dakota’s wind and weather.

 “We stand behind what we sell,” Linda says.

 The R&L Light Creations display is a presence at all the Pride of Dakota holiday showcases this year.
-Visit the website at www.randllightcreations.net.
+Visit the website at www.randllightcreations.net(link is external).